akshaymattoo/boilerplate-react-without-cra/README.md

 - npm init -y
  The above command initializes the package.json file.
 This file has content about dependencies what the project depends on.
 We can find dependencies in `devDependencies` and `dependencies` sections.
 This file has some metadata information as well.
 - npm i react react-dom
  The above command will install `react` and `react-dom`.
 We can see that in `dependencies`.
+Also you will see `node_modules` directory under root.
 - mkdir src
 - touch src/index.js
-- touch src/app.js
+- touch src/App.js
-- touch src/app.css
+- touch src/App.css
 - mkdir public
-- touch index.html
+- touch public/index.html
 - npm i -D @babel/core @babel/preset-env @babel/preset-react webpack webpack-cli webpack-dev-server babel-loader css-loader style-loader html-webpack-plugin

 The above command will install all the dependencies we need to setup.
 We can see all of them under `devDependencies`.